 Specifies that the clock-to-clock uncertainty applies to both rising and falling edges of the destination clock list.
-Only one of the -to, $-rise_to$, or $-fall_to$ arguments can be specified for the constraint to be valid.
+Only one of the -to, -rise_to, or -fall_to arguments can be specified for the constraint to be valid. -rise to to_clock_list

 Specifies that the clock-to-clock uncertainty applies only to rising edges of the destination clock list.
-Only one of the -to, -rise_to, or -fall_to arguments can be specified for the constraint to be valid.
+Only one of the -to, -rise_to, or -fall_to arguments can be specified for the constraint to be valid. -fall_to